SNAP Benefits in Idaho: How to Apply and Qualify

 SHARE

-The Supplemental Nutrition Assistance Program, or SNAP, helps you buy groceries if you have a low income.
-This program provides monthly funds to help you and your family afford healthy food.
+The Supplemental Nutrition Assistance Program, or SNAP, provides monthly funds for groceries.
+If you have a low income, this program can help you and your family afford healthy food.

 SNAP Income Limits and Benefit Amounts in Idaho